GH

 About Graham Corporation

+Headquartered within the industrials sector, Graham Corporation focuses on Specialty Industrial Machinery services and products.
 Graham Corporation designs and manufactures fluid, power, heat transfer, and vacuum technologies for chemical and petrochemical processing, defense, space, petroleum refining, cryogenic, and energy.
-Valued at $1.11B, GHM is a small-cap name in its sector.
-The company offers power plant systems, such as ejectors and surface condensers; torpedo ejection, propulsion, and power systems, including turbines, alternators, regulators, pumps, and blowers; and thermal management systems comprising pumps, blowers, and drive electronics for the defense sector.
+Valued at $1.26B, GHM is a small-cap name in its sector.
+The company offers power plant systems, including ejectors and surface condensers, as well as torpedo ejection, propulsion, and power systems comprising turbines, alternators, regulators, pumps, and blowers for the defense industry.

 Key stats